 Modern Burn Scar Treatment

 Extensive burns are still the most devastating injury known.
-Nowadays mortality from burn injuries is diminished considerably.
+Nowadays mortality from burn injuries has diminished considerably.
 However some burn injuries leave serious scars after healing.
 These scars were untreatable until recently.
 Today we have considerable improvement for their treatment.

 Classical treatment of burn scars